 Renault ZOE review

-|Car type||Official range||Wallbox charge time||Rapid charge time|
+|Car type||Electric range||Wallbox charge time||Fast charge time|

 The Renault ZOE was a milestone car when it launched in 2012.
 It made the electric car more affordable to the masses, especially if you went for one of the battery-leasing options.

 And given that you’d have been lucky to see 100 miles out of the ZOE back then, the fact this heavily updated version gets a 52kWh battery and 245-mile official range, plus the option of 50kW CCS fast charging, is a huge improvement.

 Range isn’t the only area of drastic change.
 Renault has also given the ZOE a totally new interior finish, complete with tactile textiles and fake leather that’s made from recycled seatbelts and plastic bottles.